sirosen/globus-sdk-python/docs/tutorial.rst

 If you peek at the ``token_response`` now, you'll see that the ``"refresh_token"`` fields are no longer nulled.

-Now we've got a problem though: it's great to say that you can refresh tokens whenever you want, but how do you know when to do that?
-And what if an Access Token gets revoked before it's ready to expire?
-It turns out that using these correctly is pretty delicate, but there is a way forward that's pretty much painless.
+However, this only solves half of the problem.
+When should a new Access Token be requested?
+The Globus SDK solves this problem for you with the ``GlobusAuthorizer`` objects :ref:`introduced above <authorizer_first_use>`.
+The key is the :class:`RefreshTokenAuthorizer <globus_sdk.RefreshTokenAuthorizer>`
+object, which handles refreshes.

-Let's assume you want to do this with the ``globus_sdk.TransferClient``.
+Let's assume you want to do this with the :class:`TransferClient <globus_sdk.TransferClient>`.

 .. code-block:: python

-    # let's get stuff for the Globus Transfer service
+    # get credentials for the Globus Transfer service
     globus_transfer_data = token_response.by_resource_server["transfer.api.globus.org"]
-    # the refresh token and access token, often abbreviated as RT and AT
+    # the refresh token and access token are often abbreviated as RT and AT
     transfer_rt = globus_transfer_data["refresh_token"]
     transfer_at = globus_transfer_data["access_token"]
     expires_at_s = globus_transfer_data["expires_at_seconds"]

-    # Now we've got the data we need, but what do we do?
+    # construct a RefreshTokenAuthorizer
-    # That "GlobusAuthorizer" from before is about to come to the rescue
+    # note that `client` is passed to it, to allow it to do the refreshes
     authorizer = globus_sdk.RefreshTokenAuthorizer(
         transfer_rt, client, access_token=transfer_at, expires_at=expires_at_s
     )